xijo/betterplace_apidocs/sections/fundraising_event_details.md

 The details of a betterplace.org fundraising events (donate money).

 **For [betterplace.org clients](../README.md#client-api):**
-Use this resource like `/clients/PERMALINK/fundraising-events/ID.json`
+Use this resource as follows: `/clients/PERMALINK/fundraising-events/ID.json`

 ## URL Parameters